texttheater/ccgweb/README.md

 The REST server requires a MySQL database to store its data.
-Assuming you want to use a database called `ccgweb` on `localhost` with user `ccgweb` and password `topsecret123`, this is how you can create it:
+Assuming you want to use a database called `ccgweb` on `localhost` with user `ccgweb` and password `topsecret123`, this is how you can create it (enter the respective passwords when asked):
-it:

     $ mysql -u root -p
     mysql> CREATE DATABASE ccgweb;
     mysql> GRANT ALL PRIVILEGES ON ccgweb.* TO 'ccgweb'@'localhost' IDENTIFIED BY 'topsecret123';
     mysql> EXIT;

-TODO create tables
+    $ mysql -u ccgweb -p ccgweb < db_structure.sql

 Also create a file `config.json` that contains your database credentials.
 Use `config.json.sample` as a template.